florianjehn/Societal_Collapse/_posts/2025-04-22-write_review.md

 Scientific papers reference other papers for their claims.
 If you found a claim interesting, just dig up the referenced paper.

+## Finding specific papers
+Sometimes you already have a hunch of what kind of papers you are looking for, like when there is a gap in argument that would profit from a fitting citation.
+For this case, there are also a bunch of very helpful tools out there:
+* [Elicit](https://elicit.com/): This is a search engine optimized for finding the papers you need and it can also automate information extraction.
+Just ask whatever interests you and it will try to find papers which answer your questions.
+It is kind of optimized for medical papers, but in my experience it can also be quite helpful for many other fields.
+* [Connected Papers](https://www.connectedpapers.com/): The main usage of this tool is to find the web of papers that surrounds a specific paper.
+You put in the name of a paper that you find interesting and you’ll get a network of papers relevant to it.
+These papers are selected based on similarity, which is calculated by checking if papers are overlapping in their citations and references.
+* [Research Rabbit](https://researchrabbitapp.com/): This is a bit of a mix between the other two tools.
+Allowing you to search in the network of papers you have specified.

 # Reading and taking notes
 Alright, now you have a big stack of papers you might be interested in, but you still have to read them.
 It can be tricky to find a set-up that allows you to comfortably read a lot of papers (at least it was for me).
 But by now I have a workflow that allows me to read papers easily and still be able to extract the information without too much overhead: